MoonPoet/xaprb-src/content/blog/2009/how-to-make-thunderbird-download-new-imap-messages.md

 Fortunately, there's an extension for this.
 It's called [Sync On Arrival](https://addons.mozilla.org/en-US/thunderbird/addon/1396).
 So far, it's working like a charm.
 The only thing I had to do was edit the install.rdf to increase the version number.
 It's compatible with Thunderbird 2, even though it says it's not.

-**Edit**: see the comments for a way to do this with configuration alone, rather than an extension.